tmalamut/gcp-notes/README.md

 # gcp-notes

-A collection of notes for studying Google Cloud (from their partner learning platform).
+A collection of notes for studying Google Cloud (from their partner learning platform + various documentation).
 Written in Markdown.